 The information given by Oppo suggests the planar magnetic driver operates from 10-50,000Hz, which is profoundly wide and, compared to the average ear at 20-20,000Hz, is way beyond normal listening capability.
 The planar magnetic driver is basically a thin lightweight diaphragm where the entire surface area is evenly driven.
 This allows the diaphragm to deliver sensitivity and consistency over a huge dynamic range and prevents distortion

 compared to normal electrostatic headphones that are coned.
-The diaphragms are paired during manufacture to ensure optimal outcome and ensuring a balanced soundstage.
-The diaphragm design ensures a high resolution performance with minimal distortion and a promised increase in longevity, performance and reliability.
+The diaphragms are paired during manufacture to ensure optimal outcomes and ensuring a balanced soundstage.
+The diaphragm design ensures a high-resolution performance with minimal distortion and a promised increase in longevity, performance, and reliability.

 The image presented by the PM-2s is crisp and life-like; direct, but expanded and rich.
-Vocals are clear and wonderfully presented.
+The vocals are clear and wonderfully presented.
 Pianos are near perfection.
-I have a 24bit FLACrecording from The Neil Cowley Trio and it is hard to imagine anything sounding better, given their insistence on production values.
-In the opening track called ‘Lament’ you can hear Neil Cowley’s breathing and his nails on the keys, it is an incredibly immersive experience, which is what headphones are all about.
-The bass presented by these headphones is soft and rounded not over bearing or thumping, just very natural.
+I have a 24-bit FLAC recording from The Neil Cowley Trio and it is hard to imagine anything sounding better, given their insistence on production values.
+In the opening track called ‘Lament,’ you can hear Neil Cowley’s breathing and his nails on the keys, it is an incredibly immersive experience, which is what headphones are all about.
+The bass presented by these headphones is soft and rounded not overbearing or thumping, just very natural.